Battle of Refugio: Battle

 Back at Refugio Mission on the morning of the 14th.
 Mexican Army units continued to arrive adding their musket fire to attack the mission.
 This fire was largely ineffective at first.
 The shooting continued for at least another hour as the Mexicans slowly maneuvered closer to the mission.
 Due to the shortage of ammunition, Ward ordered his command to hold their fire until the enemy came closer.
 Soon, a small cannon joined in but the thick stone walls of the mission could not be penetrated.
 When Mexican troops began to mass in the open 200 to 300 yards distant, the Georgians opened fire with their rifles with great effect and continued to take a toll as Urrea's troops advanced both on foot and mounted.
 The attack was well coordinated with multiple regimental and battalion-sized units attacking different points of the mission's perimeter.
 In some places, Mexican formations reached the low stone perimeter wall that surrounded the Mission.
 But none reached the church or crossed the far wall defended by Bullock's Company.
 The Georgia Battalion turned back 3, possibly 4, major attacks.
 At least 2 were focused at the low stone wall to the east of the mission.
 Samuel Hardaway, a 15-year-old native of Macon Georgia native, and L. T. Pease, also from Macon Georgia, were members of Bullock's Company and two of the few who survived the battle and the war.
 Both published narratives concerning their service.
 Pease states in his narrative he and the rest of Bullock's Company were stationed on the low stone wall east of the mission.
 Both he and Samuel Hardaway describe heavy fighting with the ranks of the enemy coming very near to the wall before melting away from the Georgian's fire.
 The ground was littered with many of the dead and dying.
 Witnesses report only three members of the Georgia Battalion were wounded.
 One soldier's wound appeared mortal.
 Another was shot in the leg and could not walk.
 Lastly, Colonel Ward had been struck by falling masonry dislodged by cannon fire.
 Estimates of Mexican casualties vary from 150 to 600 wounded and killed.
 General José de Urrea, the commander of this wing of the Mexican Army, reports seemed to change over the years following the war.
 His first reporting claimed around 200 killed and wounded.
 Those present on the Texas side also vary.
 From a low of 150 to as high as 600 are reported.
 Unit rosters of Urrea's force before March 12 and after March 17 show a decline of over 300 fits for duty on the 17th.
 Mexican casualty reports do not include losses for Mexican militia units who fought this day.
 These units were in skirmishes and or full-scale battles from the 12th to the 20th of March.
-Sadly the losses of the very courageous men are unknown.
 Ward sent courier James Humphries and at least one other to Fannin for orders as the fighting slowed on the evening of the 14th.
 Late on the 14th, Edward Perry, a Texas prisoner of the Mexican Army, was sent by General Urrea with a surrender demand.
 He told Ward both his couriers and one sent by Fannin had been intercepted by Urrea.
 He also forwarded a letter from Fannin, captured from Fannin's messenger.
 This letter ordered Ward to fall back to Victoria, where Texas forces were to regroup.